BSc Developmental Biology with Industrial/Professional Experience

 - Written communication

-- Students will have the opportunity to answer a formative essay question.
-This will be marked by a member of staff in a peer marking session.
+- Students will have the opportunity to prepare an essay plan for a mock essay question.
+This will be marked In a group session.

 The review lectures will be interactive and formative feedback will be given verbally during these sessions.
 Students will have the opportunity to complete a formative essay with feedback.
 A feedback session will be held following the summative examination.